Start9Labs/docs/src/guides/device-guides/mac/mac-tor.md

         brew services start tor

     This will start Tor and ensure that it is always running, even after a restart.
-See the [Tor Project docs](https://2019.www.torproject.org/docs/tor-doc-osx.html.en) for more details.
+See the <a href="https://2019.www.torproject.org/docs/tor-doc-osx.html.en" target="_blank">Tor Project docs</a> for more details.

 ## Enable Tor System-Wide